"if time is infinite, then we are in no point in time. if space is infinite then we are at no point in space" - j. l. borges

 costume design: socoolska

-with the support of: Artist at Residence Munich, the Department of Culture of the City of Munich, Institut del Teatre Diputació de Barcelona
+with the support of: Artist at Residence Munich, the Department of Culture of the City of Munich, Institut del Teatre Diputació de Barcelona, Pasoa2, the winner piece of Certamen Coreográfico de Madrid 2024.

 a series of digital paintings has been developed by Oleksiy Koval, in collaboration with the conceptual and compositional framework of “the book of sand”. such compositions as Ilm Al Ramlانكيس, and the composition for the duo piece